Diwahars/Hackerearth_CabService/README.md

 ####
-This is hackerearth challange for Data-science
+This is hackerearth challenge for Data-science
 ####

 ##### Problem statement ######